tongni1975/spark-nlp/docs/en/annotators.md

     - `setMaxNGrams(int)`: Select the maximum length of a extracted keyword
     - `setNKeywords(int)`: Extract the top N keywords
     - `setStopWords(list)`: Set the list of stop words
-    - `setThreshold(float)`: Each keyword will be given a keyword score greater than 0.
+    - `setThreshold(float)`: Each keyword will be given a keyword score greater than **0**.
 (Lower the score better the keyword) Set an upper bound for the keyword score from this method.
     - `setWindowSize(int)`: Yake will construct a co-occurrence matrix.
-You can set the window size for the co-occurrence matrix construction from this method. ex: windowSize=2 will look at two words to both left and right of a candidate word.
+You can set the window size for the co-occurrence matrix construction from this method. ex: `windowSize=2` will look at two words to both left and right of a candidate word.
-    - `setLazyAnnotator(Boolean)`: Use `YakeModel` as a lazy annotator or not.
+    - `setLazyAnnotator(Boolean)`: Use `YakeModel` as a lazy annotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`

 * ***Parameter Getters***